-Each semester in residence, students (except graduating seniors in their penultimate or final semester) are required to register for and attend weekly student recitals/convocations on Fridays at 12:10 p.m. and a minimum of six Blair faculty or professional concerts and recitals or their community equivalents as described on the MUSO 1000 course syllabus.
+Each semester in residence, students (except graduating seniors in their penultimate or final semester) are required to attend weekly student recitals/convocations on Fridays at 12:20 p.m. and Blair faculty or professional concerts and recitals or their community equivalents as described on the MUSO 1000 course syllabus.
 Students must fulfill both aspects of the requirement to pass each semester.
 The course receives zero credit hours but is graded on a Pass-Fail basis and listed on students' transcripts.
 The student and private instructor decide when a student performs on a student recital.
 Recital requests must be submitted via e-mail to the recital attendance coordinator.
 Deadline is the Friday before a requested date, but planning ahead is encouraged; after mid-semester, recitals may fill well in advance.
 All student recitals are recorded and live streamed; recordings are available in the online performance archive.